 Another neat idea for using cremains is to turn them into a vinyl record.
 A company called Vinlyly takes the cremains, the music or voice recording, and the image you want on the cover of the record and creates a vinyl record from them that gives you years of memories.

-For additional information about cremation services in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+For additional information about cremation services, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 5700 Northwest Dr., Ferndale, WA 98248, or you can call us today at (360) 384-3401.